yuzhimanhua/HIMECat/README.md

 ```
 The "user" and "product" fields are metadata.

-**NOTE 1: If you would like to run our code on your own dataset, when you prepare this json file, make sure that: (1) You list the labels in the top-down order.
+**NOTE: If you would like to run our code on your own dataset, when you prepare this json file, make sure that: (1) You list the labels in the top-down order.
 For example, if the label path of your repository is ROOT-A-B-C, then the "labels" field should be \["A", "B", "C"\].
-(2) For each document, its metadata field is always represented by a list.
+(2) For each document, its metadata field is always represented by a list of strings.
 For example, the "user" field should be \["A39IXH6I0WT6TK"\] instead of "A39IXH6I0WT6TK".**

 ## Running on New Datasets
 In the Quick Start section, we include a pretrained embedding file in the downloaded folders.
 If you would like to re-train the embedding (or **you have a new dataset**), please follow the steps below.